hseiji/hseiji/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on side projects
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Gatsby and GraphQL
 - 👯 I’m looking to collaborate on new projects